sudongyuer/heimdall-ts/README_EN.md

 # heimdall-ts ✨

 [中文](./README.md) ｜ [English](./README_EN.md)

 ![](./img/heimdall.jpg)

-非常简单的帮助你生成typeScript api模块
+Very simple to help you to generate typeScript api module

-(支持 swagger2.0 和 OpenApi 3.0 规范)
+(support swagger2.0 and OpenApi 3.0)

-玩得开心 ^_^
+have fun ^_^

 ## Feature ❤️

-- 只需要执行一行脚本命令就可以自动生成基于TypeScript的API请求模块
+- just need run script then you can get the latest typeScript api module

-- 你可以在代码中自定义的你的请求和响应拦截器
+- you can diy request or response interceptor in you code

-- 强类型系统可以帮助您轻松编写和智能提示
+- strong type system can help you to code and easily smart tips

-- 兼容swagger2.0和OpenApi3.0
+- compatible swagger2.0 and OpenApi3.0

-- 支持按需导入，可以帮助您的项目容易摇树
+- support import on demand that can help your project easy to tree shaking

-- 支持回滚版本
+- support rollback version

-- 支持多openAPI存储库生成代码
+- support multi openAPI repository

-## 安装 🌝
+## Installation 🌝

 Install heimdall-ts with npm